 9. LENGTH(str) / LENGTH(str, encoding)

 Returns the length of the string str in characters.
-This is unlike the operation of the Length function in the SQL, though.
+However, it is unlike the operation of the Length function in SQL.
 When specified, encoding provides the length in the particular encoding.

 SELECT FirstName, LENGTH(FirstName), CHAR_LENGTH(FirstName) from Person